learn-co-curriculum/dsc-pandas-data-cleaning-lab/README.md

 Pick one of the following questions to investigate and answer, or come up with one of your own!

-* Which powers have the highest chance of co-occuring in a hero (e.g. super strength and flight), and does this differ by gender?
+* Which powers have the highest chance of co-occurring in a hero (e.g. super strength and flight), and does this differ by gender?
 * Is there a relationship between a hero's height and weight and their powerset?
 * What is the distribution of skin colors amongst alien heroes?